 Let’s get the job done.
 Let’s eradicate bible poverty–together. #theNEEDremains

-*This affects approximately 145 million people around the globe today…
+*This affects 128.8 million people around the globe today…

 - Scripture can be shared in well over 2,000 languages thanks in large part to the following organizations:

-***Faith Comes By Hearing has completed audio scriptures in over 1,556 languages spoken by over 80% of the worlds population (as of November 2021).
+***Faith Comes By Hearing has completed audio scriptures in 1,759 languages spoken by over 80% of the worlds population and has also adapted 1,200+ Gospel films (as of 2022).

 *As of 2013: